This page is not specific for Canadian sales

 Does Four Wheel Campers make an empty shell model?

 Yes.
 A shell version is available for all models.
 With the exception of an interior wall finish these units are empty, allowing you the opportunity to create and build your own interior layout.
+Many options are available for the Shell models as well.
 For more specific information on the shell models please see the shell model page.

 Are Canadian units different from the US units?

 Yes.
 All units ordered through Morrissey Industries Ltd. have had factory modifications which meet the harsher weather requirements and different industry standards found in Canada.

 The Canadian showroom is located 45 minutes outside Vancouver B.C.
 As well there are seasonal swowroom/storage yards in Hudsons's Hope, B.C. and Auburn, Ontario.
 The US showroom/factory is in Woodland, California.